History of Brazil: Iberian Union

 In 1578, the young King Sebastian, King of Portugal disappeared in a crusade in Morocco, during the Battle of Alcácer Quibir.
 The king had entered the war without much allied support or the necessary resources to fight properly.
 Since he had no direct heirs, Philip II of Spain, who was his uncle (and whose grandfather was the Portuguese King Manuel I of Portugal), was the only successor and took control of the Portuguese administration in 1580.
-The 60-year period of his rule is called the Iberian Union, in reference to the Iberian peninsula on which Spain and Portugal are located.
+The 60 years of his rule is called the Iberian Union, in reference to the Iberian peninsula on which Spain and Portugal are located.
 It ended in 1640 when John IV of Portugal, Duke of Braganza, restored Portuguese independence and formed the 3rd Portuguese Royal Dynasty, the House of Braganza.

 With the merging of the crowns in the Iberian Union, Portuguese/Brazilian settlers were legally allowed to cross beyond the Treaty of Tordesillas line, and thus more interior expansions of Brazil began or were at least officialized and mapped during that period.
 Sebastian never returned which originated the messianic line of thought Sebastianism, which asserted that the rightful King would return from the mists and restore the Kingdom to its former glory.
 In Brazil the most important manifestation of Sebastianism was the Proclamation of the Republic, when movements defending a return to the monarchy emerged.

-It is one the longest-lived millenarian legends in Western Europe, and had profound political and cultural resonances from the time of Sebastian's death until at least the late 19th century in Brazil.
+It is one of the longest-lived millenarian legends in Western Europe, and had profound political and cultural resonances from the time of Sebastian's death until at least the late 19th century in Brazil.